KnuckleSecurity/krygeNNN.github.io/_posts/2021-10-13-fundamentals-of-sql-injection.md

 ```sql
 SELECT * FROM demo ORDER BY name ASC;
 ```
-You can order the table with `ORDER BY` clause.You can either puth column number with numerics, or column name both `ASC` ascending and `DESC` descending order.
+You can order the table with `ORDER BY` clause.You can either put column number with numerics, or column name both `ASC` ascending and `DESC` descending order.
 ![Desktop View](/assets/img/posts/fundamentals-of-sql-injection/sql5.jpg)
 <br><br>